leivamierg/Programming-Project-Exam-Simulation-Generator/README.md

 - Working constantly on the project while following the other courses and projects.
 - Communicating with the other members of the group
 - Solving tricky bugs implying java libraries, mainly because an incorrect type/class, reading and understanding the documentation could be tricky at times.
+-(2nd session) Threading in graphical interfaces is hard to handle with little experience.
+-(2nd session) Working on the project instead of having vacations was particularly tough.

 #### @Sebastiano
 - Developing and testing simulation and stats classes